 - Co-insureds to confirm full disclosure has been made to us

-- Other insurers to obtain information about past insurance history, including to confirm a no claim bonus status, to assess insurance risk and assist with investigations
+- Other insurers who have an interest in the policy as co-insurers or in the case of EQC shared land claims or to obtain information about past insurance history, including to confirm a no claim bonus status, to assess insurance risk and assist with investigations

 - Our reinsurers